Ademozi/EasyBudget/api/README.md

 # 🤝 Contributing

-This project is primarily a personal project, but suggestions and improvements are welcome.
+This project is primarily a personal and educational project.
+Suggestions, bug reports, and improvements are welcome.

-If you want to contribute:
+If you would like to contribute:

 1. Fork the repository.
 2. Create a feature branch.
 3. Make your changes.
 4. Commit your changes.
-5. Push the branch.
+5. Push your branch.
 6. Open a Pull Request.

+All contributions are subject to review and may be accepted or rejected at the project owner's discretion.

 ---

 # 📄 License

 This project is currently intended for personal and educational use.
+No license has been granted for copying, modifying, or redistributing this software.